dzirbel/Game-of-Life/README.md

 # Game of Life

-A desktop simulation of John Conway's Game of Life written in Java, created by zirbinator [Dominic Zirbel, zirbinator@gmail.com].
+A desktop simulation of John Conway's Game of Life written in Java, created by Dominic Zirbel [djynth@gmail.com].
 This software is open-source and free to use under the GNU General Public License, Version 3 (http://www.gnu.org/licenses/gpl.html).

 Most graphics are adapted from the "Ultimate Gnome" project, found at: http://code.google.com/p/ultimate-gnome/